beautifuldjango/beautifuldjango.github.io/_posts/2016-10-15-production.md

 ## Publishing

-As [O'Reilly](http://oreilly.com/ 'oreilly') distributes "Beautiful Code", it would make sense to ask them to publish "Beautiful Django".
+As [O'Reilly](http://oreilly.com/ 'oreilly') distributes "_Beautiful Code_", it would make sense to ask them to publish "_Beautiful Django_".
 Asking a large pusblisher to work with us would expose the book to a wide audience, but would mean that the royalties (and thus the funds for the DSF) would be limited.
 It would also be incompatible with a [crowdsourcing campaign]({% post_url 2016-10-15-funding %} 'funding').

 If our ambition is to donate a significant profit :money_with_wings: to the DSF, then self-publishing, or publishing with a small, independent publisher (who pays larger royalties) may be a better strategy.